Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

 ## Repeated deployments

-The ability to use `quasiquote` for templating code means it is trivial creating functions which prepare code, notably meant for preparing actor code:
+The ability to use `quasiquote` for templating code means it is trivial creating functions that prepare code, notably meant for preparing actor code:

 ```clojure
 (defn multiplier-code